 IAB-DU: as defined in TS 38.300 [2].

 IAB-MT: as defined in TS 38.300 [2].

+Mapped QoS flows: Unicast QoS flows requested to be established, i.e. included in the legacy QoS flow lists in a way, that non-support RAN nodes would attempt to establish unicast QoS flows and supporting RAN nodes can identify them as mapped QoS flows based on the associated QoS information.

 ng-eNB: as defined in TS 38.300 [2].